The hunt is on!

 Tips for a Terrific Easter Egg Hunt

 Before guests arrive, hide eggs in both easy and difficult places to keep kids challenged.
 Make sure you clearly designate the hunt area so no one wanders out of bounds.
 If children of all ages are participating, it's a great idea to set aside an easy area for the littlest ones so they don't get run over by the big kids.
-And, of course, check the weather forecast if you plan an outdoor hunt and have a back-up plan.
+Be sure to check the weather forecast if you plan an outdoor hunt, and have a back-up plan if it rains.

 - Place construction paper “paw prints” at the entrance of your home or garden, and invite kids to follow the Easter Bunny to where the hunt begins.

-- Award special prizes for eggs rolled in glitter or marked by special stickers.
+- Award special prizes for finding eggs rolled in glitter or marked by special stickers.

-- Limit the number of eggs each child can keep so no child gets left out.
+- Limit the number of eggs each child can find so no child gets left out.

 - Hide clues in hollow plastic eggs for a treasure hunt.